Skip to main content

 Living on the island this site reports on is a method, not a biography line.
 Doorways get measured, routes get walked, and seasonal claims—which beach has its equipment in, which service is actually running—are checked against the municipality, the operator, or the ground itself, then re-checked as the seasons turn.
 Every reference on every page carries the date it was last accessed, and the “updated on” date moves only when the content under it does.

 One thing should be said plainly: Steven is not a wheelchair user, and this site does not pretend otherwise.
-What it does instead is center the people who are—its definitions come from disabled scholars, its methods are distilled from the documented practice of disabled travelers, and its pages quote and link to their first-person accounts rather than speaking over them.
+What it does instead is center the people who are—its definitions come from disabled scholars, its methods are distilled from the documented practice of disabled travelers, and its pages link to their first-person accounts rather than speaking over them.
 Field-testing infrastructure is not the same as living with the stakes, and the difference is exactly why this resource treats verification, not confidence, as its product.

 A Note on CRETAN®